SuleimanFarah/sunpy/GSoC-2020-Raahul-Singh.md

 * In addition to being used with a neural network, this lower-dimensional encoding can also be fed to simpler Machine Learning models.
 In my experience, the complexity and the representation of data plays a very important role in any learning task.
 If with simpler models, we can get results comparable to computationally heavy black box algorithms like neural networks, we should prefer them as they are easier to debug and explain.

 The reasons why I would prefer reducing the dimensionality of knowledge using Auto Encoders over creating more data by using algorithms like GANs to solve the class imbalance problem is:

 - There would be no way to verify the effect of the AR metadata on the final classification.
 If we mix real observations with artificially produced data, we would still only have the observed metadata (from sources like HEK) for the real data.
 This would restrict us to simply using images for our forecasting.
-- GANs would only produce more image data.
+- We would only produce more image data.
 This restricts us to image only algorithms, as the dataset would remain imbalanced for all other algorithms.
 - GANs are amongst the most computationally expensive algorithms and are not always stable enough to get diverse data production.
 There are [various other problems like mode collapse, etc.](https://medium.com/@jonathan_hui/gan-why-it-is-so-hard-to-train-generative-advisory-networks-819a86b3750b) which may cause major problems, quite unrelated to our main task of flare forecasting.